cityofaustin/Residential-Permitting/_projects/shed/define.md

 ## Getting a building permit

 Getting a permit proves that changes on your property follow the City of Austin’s rules or are “up to code.”
-Building permits guarantee that any changes you make are safe for you, guests, and neighbors.&nbsp;
+Building permits guarantee that any changes you make are safe for you, guests, and neighbors.

 ### How much do building permits cost?